Multivariate normal distribution

 In probability theory and statistics, the multivariate normal distribution, multivariate Gaussian distribution, or joint normal distribution is a generalization of the one-dimensional (univariate) normal distribution to higher dimensions.
 One definition is that a random vector is said to be k-variate normally distributed if every linear combination of its k components has a univariate normal distribution.
 Its importance derives mainly from the multivariate central limit theorem.
-The multivariate normal distribution is often used to describe, at least approximately, any set of (possibly) correlated real-valued random variables each of which clusters around a mean value.
+The multivariate normal distribution is often used to describe, at least approximately, any set of (possibly) correlated real-valued random variables, each of which clusters around a mean value.

 Definitions

-Notation and parameterization
+Notation and parametrization

 The multivariate normal distribution of a k-dimensional random vector $\mathbf{X} = (X_1,\ldots,X_k)^{\mathrm T}$ can be written in the following notation: